jaydenwindle/PythonWebScraping/README.md

 * Python 3 (see: https://realpython.com/installing-python/)
 * Pipenv (see: https://pipenv-fork.readthedocs.io/en/latest/install.html#installing-pipenv)

-Never used Git and don’t have a code editor?
-We have a video that walks you through all the steps you’ll need to set this up.

 ## Prerequisite Knowledge

 Completing all of the tasks in this project requires knowledge of basic Python concepts.